 As the colonists prospered, they drew the attention of Albion’s more dangerous inhabitants.
 The simple fences were more than adequate to keep out hungry wolves but when the Keepers and their giants came, it was a different story.

-The Old World had cast them out, Albion had rejected them, so they would burn it all and start again.
+The Old World had cast them out and Albion had rejected them, so they would burn it all and start again.

 They began to work their own weapons, crude things that could only hold the weakest of Albion’s magic.
-Even so, it was significant, a first step in a much greater plan.
-Falling back on old survival skills, they laid low and sent out spies to watch Albion’s natives.
+Even so, it was significant, the first step in a much greater plan.
+Falling back on old survival skills, they laid low and sent out spies to observe Albion’s natives.

 The growth in power reflected their growing madness.
 Even the pragmatic Gibson was affected.
-One night he simply wandered away only to return a month later, changed, and proclaimed himself a ‘Heretic’.
+One night he simply wandered away only to return a month later, changed, proclaiming himself a ‘Heretic’.
 Shortly afterwards all contact was lost between the colony and the Old World.

 While they share a title, the Heretics are not one single faction.
 Indeed, they are as likely to attack each other as they are any of the other groups.